Hajime no Ippo: Video games

+A total of nine video games based on the series have been released, included on the PlayStation, PlayStation 2, Game Boy Advance, Wii, PlayStation Portable, Nintendo DS, and PlayStation 3.
+Three of the games have been released in North America and in PAL territories.

 Ippo and Takamura have also appeared in the 2009 crossover video game Sunday vs Magazine: Shūketsu!
 Chōjō Daikessen as playable characters.

-Hajime no Ippo: Victorious Boxers was nominated for The Electric Playgrounds 2001 Blister Awards for "Best Console Fighting Game", and D.I.C.E.
-Awards for "Best Fighting Game of the Year" nomination but lost all to Dead or Alive 3 for Xbox.